BounSweFerhatSal/PresenterJS/README.md

 ### 7. Handling Return Button Click

-App handles the retun button click in `nav_return` function of app class.
-This function simply checks if the user is in main course or in a review level then just call the pop() of navStack objcet and sets the top most one as currentConcept as shown below :
+App handles the return button click in **`nav_return` function of app class.** This function simply **checks if the user is in main course or in a review level then just call the pop() of navStack objcet and sets the top most one as currentConcept** as shown below :

 ```js